Depression and diet: the best foods to eat (and the ones to avoid)

 How inflammation affects our gut, AKA our “second brain

-The worst foods for depression
+The best + worst foods for your mood

-Key Takeaways
+Key takeaways

 First let's look at depression and inflammation

-While inflammation as a defense mechanism is a healthy and necessary response, chronic inflammation is not.
-Chronic inflammation happens when there isn't injury or illness.
+In brief, chronic inflammation happens when there isn't injury or illness.
 The problem is your body can't tell the difference so it still sends in white blood cells to attack healthy tissue instead.
-And you end up feeling tired, dopey, and down...a lot.
+As a result you end up feeling tired, dopey, and down.

 What's all this have to do with diet?